mwmlln/ms2_learn_music_notation/README.md

 #### **Site owner’s goal**

 The main objective for creating this site was to gain skill set to build a presentable and interactive web site.
-To achieve it following considerations are taken:
+To achieve this following considerations are taken:

-*	Creating a simple game site anyone can enjoy and gain a skill to read basic music notations.
+*	Creating a simple game site anyone can enjoy and gain an ability to read basic music notations.
-*	Creating consistent design and easy navigate pages for any user without any confusing elements.
+*	Creating a consistent design and easy navigate pages for any user without any confusing elements.
 *	Efforts to create code clearly so that further implementation would go smoothly.